AliyunContainerService/pouch/INSTALLATION.md

 ### CentOS

 To install Pouch, you need a maintained version of CentOS 7.
-Archived versions aren’t supported or tested.
+Archived versions aren't supported or tested.

 We have put rpm package to Aliyun mirrors, you can install pouch using Pouch repository.
 If you install Pouch for the first on a new host machine, you need to set up the Pouch repository.
 Then, you can install and update Pouch from repository.